vorner/rust-presentations/101_for_cpp.md

   - Has panics which behave similarly
   - Strong exception guarantee is not mandated

+--

 + Avoids hellfire combos
   - Combinations of features that do something *weird*
   - Like overloading & templates
-  - Or inheritance + pointer to array decay
+  - Or inheritance & pointer to array decay

+???

+* Makes the code a bit more wordy
+* Time lost by writing longer code is gained by not figuring out what went wrong
+* But also less surprising and easier to read
+  - Because things don't happen without a clue in the code

 ---